fredmcgroarty/bw-be-tech-test/README.md

-# Bloom & Wild Backend Test

-Hello and welcome to the Bloom & Wild coding exercise!

-Please read through the introduction below and complete the Tasks.

-When you have finished please raise a PR and email gideon@bloomandwild.com.
-If you have any questions along the way feel free to drop her an email too.

 ## Introduction

 In this exercise you will be building a backend system to process customer orders and provide data to frontend clients via an API.